-This model is likely the most bomber single wall tent we've tested and one of the stronger tents out there, period; its pole design and super tight pitch are hard to beat in even the fiercest storm.
-It does come at two small costs: (1) It's one of the most difficult tents to set up and takes the most practice to become proficient.
-(2) It's the heaviest single wall tent we've tested (7 lb.
-1 oz without its optional vestibule).
-That said, it's still rather average overall compared with double walled options and weighs 1-2 pounds less than several other 4-pole models that offer comparable storm protection.
+The Black Diamond Fitzroy is an extremely strong and spacious two-person or tightish three-person single wall expedition tent.
+Four quality Easton poles setup from the inside and cross seven times, while a waterproof breathable three-layer ToddTex ePTFE membrane provides durable protection from the elements.
+This model is without question the most bomber single wall tent we've tested and one of the stronger tents out there, period.
+Its pole design and tight pitch are hard to beat in even the fiercest storm.
+It does come at two small costs: it's one of the most challenging tents to set up and takes the most practice to become proficient at pitching, and it's the heaviest single wall tent we've tested (7 lb.
+1 oz without its optional vestibule that's sold separately).
+That said, it's still somewhat average overall compared with double walled options and weighs 1-2 pounds less than several other 4-pole models that have comparable storm protection.

-RELATED REVIEW: The Best Four Season Tents of 2017
+RELATED REVIEW: The Best Four Season Tents of 2018

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 Ease of Setup

-Adaptability and Moisture Management
+Adaptability and Versatility

 OutdoorGearLab Member Reviews

-Most recent review: July 18, 2016
+Most recent review: April 9, 2018

 Don't hold back.
 Share your viewpoint by posting a review with your thoughts...